NethServer/ns8-docs/migration.rst

 ====

-The Migration Procedure preserves both data and configurations of NS7 Email application, unless stated differently in this section.
+The Migration Procedure preserves both data and configurations of NS7 Email application, unless stated differently in this section or in :ref:`config-excluded-migration`.

 Mail messages are copied to NS8 with Rsync.
 After :guilabel:`Finish migration` is clicked, some time-consuming operations are executed.